The Gradient Convergence Bound of Federated Multi-Agent Reinforcement Learning with Efficient Communication: System Model and Problem Formulation

 \section{System Model and Problem Formulation}

-The essential framework of FMARL is illustrated in Fig. \ref{fig1}.
-As depicted in Fig. \ref{fig1}, each agent is designed to learn the common shared behavioral policy through federated learning in the training phase, and operate autonomously in the execution phase via DRL.
-Within this multi-agent distributed learning scenario, the conventional central server can be replaced by a virtual agent to increase the flexibility of implementation.
-Similar to decentralized partially observable MDP (Dec-POMDP) \cite{Deep2017Shayegan}, we suppose that each agent can only observe a local state of the entire environment, and an individual reward will be returned to the agent after an action being performed.
-Meanwhile, in order to speed up the training process and improve the convergence performance through the multi-agent collective collaboration, we allow the local agents to interact with each other through the device-to-device communication whenever needed.
+Fig. \ref{fig1} illustrates how FMARL introduces FL into MARL.
+As depicted in Fig. \ref{fig1}, each IRL agent is designed to learn independently through FL in the training phase, and operate autonomously in the execution phase via DRL.
+Within this multi-agent distributed learning scenario, the role of a conventional central server is played by a virtual agent, which can be deployed at a remote cloud center or some capable local agent.
+Similar to decentralized POMDP \cite{Deep2017Shayegan}, we suppose that each agent can only observe a local state to characterize part of the global environment, and an individual reward will be returned to the agent immediately after an action being performed.
+Meanwhile, to facilitate the multi-agent collaboration, we allow agents to exchange their local gradients with nearby collaborators through the D2D communication whenever needed.